kezenator/adventofcode/README.md

     op-codes.
 Perhaps even recursive functions via a map of "function definition" and then "function call" opcodes.
 We'll see how my predictions play out....
     Merry Christmas!
+17. Intresting puzzle.
+Implemented imperatively, then refactored into rust iterators - which is actually slightly faster!
+Did part 2 really quick as I had already iterated across all possible initial velocities.
+    Main problems were off-by-one errors using rust ranges.